AmitDonner/Circular-Structural-Model/README.md

 * [sol, P_val, stat] = CircleMLE(x,y) - sol is the vector of estimated parameters, and *P_val* and *stat* are the uniformity test P-value and $\chi^2$ statistic respectively.

+For any issue - feel free to contact me at *adonner@campus.haifa.ac.il*